nau/scalus/docs/Tutorial.md

     // use NoLogger to disable logging
     val noopLogger = NoLogger
     val cekMachine = CekMachine(
-      MachineParams.defaultParams, // or use default params
+      defaultMachineParams, // or use default params
       tallyingBudgetSpender,
       logger,
       JVMPlatformSpecific // platform specific functions.
 Use JSPlatformSpecific for Scala.js